FurryCoders/FALocalRepo/README.md

 # FALocalRepo
-Pure Python script to download any user's gallery/scraps/favorites and more from FurAffinity forum in an easily handled database.
+Pure Python program to download any user's gallery/scraps/favorites and more from FurAffinity forum in an easily handled database.

 **Warning**: A cookie file named FA.cookies in json format is needed.<br>
 **Warning**: On windows safe exit and automated filetype management do NOT work